mongodb/docs-realm/source/includes/destructive-schema-change-app-update.rst

 .. note:: Destructive Schema Changes Require an App Schema Update

+   After a destructive schema change:

+   - All clients must perform a client reset.
-   After a destructive schema change, clients must update their local object models before they can resume syncing.
-Only clients that use models affected by that schema change need to update.
-All clients must perform a client reset.
+   - Clients that use models destructively affected by the schema change must update local object models.